Murals of all varieties and colors continue to appear across South Dakota.

 Every mural, it seems, has a purpose, but no matter the original intention, each viewer may have their own interpretation.

-605 ventured to just some of these public canvases to learn about the person behind the paint and to see how murals have affected the communities surrounding them.
+605 ventured to just some of these public canvases to learn about the people behind the paint and to see how murals have affected the communities surrounding them.

 The Black Hills: An Everchanging Canvas